mr-dreich/Godot-Windows-10-Theme/README.md

 I created a small Godot Application that displays Godot Themes when put into the themes folder along side the executable.

-I also created a Windows 10 Theme for Godot
+I also created a Windows 10 Theme for Godot, its still a WIP, but very functional.
+Hasn't been tested as an Editor theme.

 The download includes both Light and Dark themes.